 Creating the Dockerfile

-Create a Dockerfile file at the root of the project.
-Note, Dockerfile has no extension.
+file at the root of the project.
+Note, Dockerfile

 FROM python:3.8.12-slim-bullseye